codefriar/IOSAndSalesforce/docs/step1.md

 ## Playgrounds

 One of my favorite things about Swift is the built-in REPL (Read, Eval, Print, Loop).
-In Xcode these are called `playgrounds`.
-I encourage you to create a new playground `file > new > playground` from within Xcode.
+In Xcode these are called `Playgrounds`.
+I encourage you to create a new playground `File > New > Playground` from within Xcode.

 ## Helpful links.